tklara86/AddColourSwatchRGB-InDesign-JS-Scripting/README.md

 ### An InDesign JavaScript

-Creates multiple RGB colour swatches.
-Make sure that one of your colour swatch is in RGB.
-If all your swatches are in CMYK it will throw an error.
+Creates multiple RGB colour swatches from HEX values.Make sure that one of your colour swatch is in RGB oterwise it will throw an error